Collecting duct carcinoma

 - Renal collecting duct carcinoma

 - Bellini’s duct carcinoma

-renal cell carcinoma that begins in the collecting duct of the kidney.
-Many people with early CDC have no signs or symptoms of the condition.
-When present, symptoms may include flank pain, unexplained weight loss and/or hematuria (blood in the urine).
+collecting duct of the kidney.
+Many people with CDC have no signs or symptoms until the cancer is at an advanced stage.
+Symptoms may include flank pain, unexplained weight loss, or blood in the urine.
 Although it can affect people of all ages, CDC tends to occur in younger patients.
-The exact underlying cause of CDC is unknown; however, it usually occurs sporadically in people with no family history of the condition.
-The best treatment options for CDC depend on many factors including the stage of the cancer, but may include surgery and/or chemotherapy.Collecting duct carcinoma (CDC) is a rare and aggressive form of kidney cancer that begins in the
+The exact cause of CDC is unknown.
+It usually occurs in people with no family history of the condition.
+Treatment options for CDC may include surgery and/or chemotherapy.Collecting duct carcinoma (CDC) is a rare and aggressive form of kidney cancer that begins in the

 - Michael B Atkins, MD; Toni K Choueiri, MD.
 Epidemiology, pathology, and pathogenesis of renal cell carcinoma.
 UpToDate.
 March 2015; Accessed 7/6/2015.

 - Dason S, Allard C, Sheridan-Jonah A, Gill J, Jamshaid H, Aziz T, Kajal B, Kapoor A. Management of renal collecting duct carcinoma: a systematic review and the McMaster experience.
 Current Oncology.
 June 2013; 20(3):e223-32. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3671029.

 - The Kidney Cancer Association offers additional information on Collecting duct carcinoma.
 Please click on the link to access this resource.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.